owid/etl/docs/architecture/workflow/index.md

 ds_explorer.save()
 ```

+!!! info "Creating explorers on staging servers"

+    Explorers can be created / edited on staging servers and then manually migrated to production.
+Every staging server creates a branch in the `owid-content` repository.
+Editing explorers in Admin or running `create_explorer` function pushes changes to that branch.
+Once the PR is merged, the branch gets pushed as to `owid-content` repository (not to the `master` branch, but its own branch).
+You then have to manually
+    create a PR from that branch and merge it to `master`.

 ### Creating multi-dimensional indicators

 Multi-dimensional indicators are powered by a configuration that is typically created from a YAML file.
 The structure of the YAML file looks like this: